openaps/AndroidAPSdocs/docs/EN/Getting-Started/Screenshots.md

-### Section F
-This section is also configurable using the options in section D.

-* **Insulin On Board** (blue chart): It shows the insulin you have on board.
-If there were no TBRs, SMBs and no remaining boluses this would be zero.
-Decaying depends on your DIA and insulin profile settings.
-* **Carbs On Board** (orange chart): It shows the carbs you have on board.
-Decaying depends on the deviations the algorithm detects.
-If it detects a higher carb absorption than expected, insulin would be given and this will increase IOB (more or less, depending on your safety settings).
-* **Deviations**:
-   * **GREY** bars show a deviation due to carbs.
-   * **GREEN** bars show that BG is higher than the algorithm expected it to be.
-   * **RED** bars show that BG is lower than the algorithm expected.
-* **Sensitivity** (white line): It shows the sensitivity that [Autosens](../Usage/Open-APS-features#autosens) has detected.
-Sensitivity is a calculation of sensitivity to insulin as a result of exercise, hormones etc.
-* **Activity** (yellow line): It shows the activity of insulin, calculated by your insulin profile (it's not derivative of IOB).
-The value is higher for insulin closer to peak time.
-It would mean to be negative when IOB is decreasing.

 ### Section G
 Enables you to administer a bolus (normally you would use the Calculator button to do this) and to add a fingerstick CGM calibration.
 Also a Quick Wizard button would be displayed here if configured in [Config Builder](../Configuration/Config-Builder#quickwizard-settings).